andymcloid/bokat_se_hass/README.md

 - Respond to events with attendance status, guest count, and comments
 - Configurable update interval
 - Custom Lovelace card for easy interaction
+- Standalone BokatAPI module for programmatic access to Bokat.se

 ## Installation